Danny625/angry-birds-physics-engine/README.md

 python pygame_main.py
 ```

-On Windows, you can also use:
+On Windows, you can also run:

 ```powershell
 run_pygame.bat